MysticalSquirrel/Tabletop-RPG-Content/docs/Custom Races/Drowr.md

 - The creatures of the Underdark fear the nest as its guardians are not only gargantuan in size, but they are also Lolth's new daughters only rivaled in size by Lolth herself.
 The only things you can see and use to distinguish them from the dark are their glowing eyes who give off light in a star-like pattern.

-- Your intimidation proficiency bonus is tripled and you are proficient in intimidation.
-It is also applied to the charisma saving throw.

 - The other creatures you communicate with hear you as if you were in their head.

+- Due to your Lolth's nature, you can read, write and understand any language spoken in the underdark or lower.

+- Any creatures communicating with you experience a feeling of being watched by thousands of eyes and a pair of gigantic eyes.

-- Does not require sleeping, although meditation is required to regain spell slots.
+- Does not require sleeping.

 ## **Limitations:**